bobby233/Musceppan/README.md

 - Record your music creations with less noise
 - Polish your music creations by checking the generated MIDI files
 - Convert your music creations to scores with nice typesetting
-- Generat scores in different formats through MIDI files
+- Generate scores in different formats through MIDI files
 - Play music via MIDI files (and score pictures [^1])

 Thanks to the cross-platform compatibility of Python, Musceppan will be available on macOS, Windows, Android, iOS (and Linux with no guarantee of stable use).